advra/Docker-Instro-Client/README.md

 # Docker Instor Client

-Image file for running client request collector for streaming grpc calls.

-Comes stock with grpc and protobuf.
+Image file contianing the needed dependencies for developing and running the client.
+This environment serves as the gRPC client.

+* gRPC
+* Protobuf